twentyciasia/100-days-of-code/log-nhatnong.md

 ### D4
 Today I was done the signin function.
 User login with email and password, if success will be return JWT token, if failed will be return error message.

+### D5
+On the 5th day I created verify JWT middleware and check login function.